Nadish-Madadi/Binary-Deep-Image-Classifier/README.md

-# Binary-Deep-Image-Classifier
+# Binary-Facial-Expression-Classifier
-###   A CNN that performs facial recognition image classification using Python, OpenCV, NumPy, Tensorflow, and Keras.
+###   A CNN that performs facial recognition image classification using Python, Tensorflow, Keras, OpenCV, NumPy, Matplotlib, Scikit-Learn, and imghdr.

 1. Convolutional Layers: The model starts with three convolutional layers (Conv2D layers) followed by max-pooling layers (MaxPooling2D).
 These layers are used for feature extraction from the input image.
 The convolutional layers have the following characteristics:
         The first convolutional layer has 16 filters of size 3x3, a stride of 1, and uses the ReLU (Rectified Linear Unit) activation function.
 It takes an input image with dimensions (256, 256, 3).